 A framing nailer is endowed with a large cylinder which is placed directly above the tip of the nailer.
 This is the main powerhouse that is responsible for producing the nails to the target location.

-Damage to self and to property is likely to occur if the nailer is not used appropriately.
+Damage to self and to the property is likely to occur if the nailer is not used appropriately.
 In addition to that, damage may occur if the nailer is not positioned properly or if it is not placed properly into the piece of wood before pressing the trigger.

 Here we will analyze the sequential step by step process of using a framing nailer to avoid the occurrence of unintended physical harm or significant damage to property.
 These processes are discussed in details as follows;